boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ### 5G Network Slicing  {#sec-5g-slicing}

+5G Network Slicing is defined by the 3GPP  {{TS-28.530}} as an appraoch:

+{:quote}
-5G Network Slicing is defined by the 3GPP as an appraoch where logical networks/partitions are created (called, 5G Network Slices), with appropriate isolation, resources and optimized topology to serve a purpose or service category or customers {{TS-28.530}}.
+> "where logical networks/partitions are created, with appropriate isolation, resources and optimized topology to serve a purpose or service category (e.g. use case/traffic category, or for MNO internal reasons) or customers (logical system created "on demand")."

 These resources are from the TN, RAN, CN Network Functions, and the underlying infrastructure.

+Section 3.1 of {{TS-28.530}} defines 5G Network Slice as:

+{:quote}
+> "a logical network that provides specific network capabilities and network characteristics, supporting various service properties for network slice customers."

 ### TN Slicing {#sec-tn-slicing}